 - Provides a user friendly data integration interface that allows connectivity to numerous data sources, some in real-time, as well as strong data modeling capabilities to assist with converting and blending that data together.
 To read more on SAP Analytics Cloud data integration, please refer to my Data Wranglin’ blog.

 - High performance, with the application built upon the HANA Cloud Platform (HCP).
 For those data sources that are imported in to Analytics Cloud, the data is stored in HANA, which allows for faster data retrieval and the ability to manage larger data sets more efficiently, without the large investment of a full Business Warehouse on HANA.

 - Easier to get started with SAP Analytics Cloud with pre-built content that is available.
 Some of the content is by industry, i.e. Retail, Consumer Goods, etc. and some is specific to various lines of business within your organization, i.e. Human Resources, Finance, etc. It includes models, stories and recommended data sources.
 Obviously, not every organization is identical, but this provides a great starting point to realizing the value of Analytics Cloud faster than building from scratch.

 As the various finance and business users within the Office of the CFO start to take the helm of this ship, the hope is we don’t cause the disaster that Rodney Dangerfield’s character caused, but rather provide actionable, insightful and timely information to the leadership team to assist with making decisions that ultimately add value to the organization using business intelligence.
-To learn more in a hands-on environment, attend one of our upcoming workshops featuring SAP Analytics Cloud.
+To learn more register for our upcoming webinar featuring SAP Analytics Cloud.
 Or download a free white paper to see if you are ready to take your analytics solutions to the cloud.